Last updated: 16 June 2022

 We generally do not disclose your personal data to third parties that are not directly linked to us.
 We may share your personal data with the following:

-· Our affiliated companies
+• Our affiliated companies

-· Third-party service providers and partners who provide data processing services to us such as accountants, technical support providers, etc.
+• Third-party service providers and partners who provide data processing services to us such as accountants, technical support providers, etc.

-· Any competent law enforcement body, regulatory authority, government agency, court of law or other third party where a disclosure is necessary either to comply with any law or regulatory obligations or to exercise and protect our legal rights and interests;
+• Any competent law enforcement body, regulatory authority, government agency, court of law or other third party where a disclosure is necessary either to comply with any law or regulatory obligations or to exercise and protect our legal rights and interests

-· A potential or actual buyer in relation to any potential or actual purchase, merger or acquisition of a whole or any part of our business
+• A potential or actual buyer in relation to any potential or actual purchase, merger or acquisition of a whole or any part of our business

-· Any person as long as you have given your consent for us to disclose your personal data to them
+• Any person as long as you have given your consent for us to disclose your personal data to them

 5.2 Sharing your data outside of the European Economic Area

 Some of the service providers that we use in connection with our website, marketing and the services we provide are based outside the European Economic Area (EEA).
 This means that certain personal data may be transferred outside the EEA.
+Where your personal data is transferred from within the EU to outside the EEA, we have undertaken security measures and appropriate safeguards to protect your data.

 5.3 How we keep your data secure

 We strive to protect your personal data by undertaking appropriate physical, technical and organisational measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-Please note that even though we take all necessary steps to use and improve various safeguards, no system is completely secure.
+We limit access to your personal data to employees that have a need to access your personal data.

 5.4 Automated decision-making system